James Sicily: AFL career

 During the 2017 season, Sicily, who had previously been a forward, was shifted to the backline, after being dropped from the team while playing as a forward.
 He impressed in that position, but nonetheless at the end of the season was still the subject of some uncertainty around his position in the team.
 On August 22, 2017, Sicily signed a three-year contract extension keeping him at the club until 2020.

 Sicily was suspended for one match in the early stages of the 2018 season for kneeing Geelong captain Joel Selwood.
 Notwithstanding this, Sicily was widely tipped to be on track for a nomination to the All-Australian team of that year before breaking bones in his wrist in Round 17, only returning during the finals series.
 Despite this injury, Sicily had a season widely perceived as excellent, and was considered to have potential to become one of the league's best defenders.

 Sicily had another good season in 2019, being selected in the extended All-Australian squad for that year, the only Hawthorn player to do so.
 He was considered especially important to Hawthorn's defence.
 At the end of the season, he re-signed with the club till at least the year 2022.

+Sicily missed the 2021 season as he was recovering from an ACL injury sustained during the 2020 season.

 On 16 May 2022, Sicily announced that he had agreed to a 5-year contract extension with Hawthorn, tying him to the club until at least the end of 2027.

 In February 2023, Sicily was appointed the 38th captain of Hawthorn, with the 28-year-old succeeding the retired Ben McEvoy who served in the role for two seasons.

+In Round 11 2023, Sicily had a career high 43 disposals against St Kilda in the Hawks' 10-point win.